brioche-dev/brioche.dev/src/content/docs/docs/core-concepts/recipes.md

 - `std.Recipe<File | Directory>`: Bakes into either a file _or_ directory artifact
 - ...etc.

-Recipes have a few utility methods that work with any recipe, but there are also some specific utility methods that are only available for specific types of recipes.
+Recipes have some utility methods specific to the type of artifact they bake into.
 For example, [`.get()`](#directoryget) only makes sense for directory recipes, so this method won't be available for other types of recipes.
-If you want to cast a recipe to a more specific type, use the [`.cast()`](#artifactcast) method.
+If you want to cast a recipe to a more specific type, use a casting function such as [`std.castToFile` / `std.castToDirectory` / `std.castToSymlink`](#stdcasttofile--stdcasttodirectory--stdcasttosymlink).

 ## `std.file`